johnreitano/weather/README.md

 # Weather

-An app that retrieves current and forecast weather based on an address entered by a user.
+An app that displays current and forecast weather for an address entered by the user.

 ### Live Demo